-This page serves as an index to the Library Research Guide for History and other research guides.
-It lists major general tool types and kinds of primary sources, giving links to major resources, links to further information in the guide and to sample HOLLIS searches.
+This page lists major general tool types and kinds of primary sources, giving links to major resources, links to further information in several research guides and to sample HOLLIS searches.

 Three tactics for finding primary sources.
-They are best used in together.
+They are best used together.

 - Find them cited in secondary sources.
 Valuable especially in that it gives you context.
 But you are limited to what your author has found, and a slight difference in perspective from your own may lead to very different sources.
 An essential starting point.

 - Direct search in catalogs and databases, for example in HOLLIS, HathiTrust, Early English Books Online.

 - Find them in bibliographies (and their equivalents for archives and manuscripts) which are lists of printed (or manuscript sources), sometimes annotated.
 A less used but often very fruitful method.
 They are often produced contemporary with the era of interest.
 Example.
 Using them is a two-step process: find your source in a bibliography, then look it up in HOLLIS; or ASK US.

 HOLLIS Library Catalog searches not only books but also archives/manuscripts (including a full text search of digitized finding aids (not all are digitized), films, images, and other material (Example).
 Any pertinent item produced during your era may be a primary source, but certain kinds of primary sources, including originally unpublished sources such as letters and diaries published later, have particular terms attached to their Subject terms in a HOLLIS record.
 Change Any field to Subject for cleanest results.

 - --Personal narratives (refers to accounts of wars and diseases only)

 - --Pictorial works (Books consisting mostly of pictures)

 - --Sources (usually refers to collections of published primary sources)